-Dedicated software development laboratory for 3rd and 4th year students sponsored by UNUM.
+Dedicated software development laboratory for 3rd year students sponsored by UNUM.

 > - Active participation by students in national and international competitions.
 Institute of Technology Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My people Care’ project.

 > - Institute of Technology Carlow maintains widespread collaborations with international third-level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.

 > - Exit Awards: Higher Certificate in Computing (NFQ Level 6) after Year 2.

 > What follow-on study opportunities are available?

 > Graduates will also be eligible to proceed to the BSc (Honours) in Software Development at Institute of Technology Carlow.

 > What exemptions will I receive?-